mbunsk/valaffiliateupdate/replit.md

 ## Overview

-ValidatorAI is a full-stack web application that helps entrepreneurs validate their startup ideas through AI-powered feedback.
-The platform guides users through three main steps: validating their idea, getting resources to build a landing page, and submitting their project to a newsletter with 200,000+ readers.
+ValidatorAI is a fun, low-pressure platform for idea exploration that helps anyone validate concepts through AI-powered feedback.
+The platform guides users through three main steps: exploring their idea, creating free landing page mockups to share with others, and submitting their concept to a newsletter with 200,000+ idea explorers.
+The goal is to maximize affiliate conversions by positioning free landing page creation as the natural next step for sharing ideas.

 ## User Preferences